Ash

 How many days do you need to visit Vancouver properly?

-A proper visit to Vancouver should take three or four days.
-This involves getting a hotel in the downtown core and spending one-day exploring areas like Gastown, Yaletown, and Stanley Park.
-On additional days you’d go to areas outside downtown, including the beach, the Capilano Suspension Bridge, Grouse Mountain, and others.
-You could even fit in a day trip to Whistler or Victoria.
+To visit Vancouver properly, it should take three or four days.
+This involves getting a hotel in the downtown core and exploring areas like Gastown, Yaletown, and Stanley Park one day.

 How many days in Vancouver is enough?